DobbyAlvis/SimpleContextMenu/README.md

 If you want to modify the ContextMenu, you'll find all the help you need here:

+-For the ContextMenu to work when you make modifications, you need to create files in the following order: lua --> autorun --> client --> cmenu.lua

 -To change the ContextMenu title, go to line (85)

 -To change URLs to Server commands, replace the gui.OpenURL command with : RunConsoleCommand("say", "[Command name]")